ch4rg3ment/RustDeskUpdateFromSources/README.md

 # RustDeskUpdateFromSources
-Modify the source for local update
+Automatique download updates of the rustdesk client of your GitHub or your source